Metamorphosis: Insects

-All three categories of metamorphosis can be found in the diversity of insects, including no metamorphosis ("ametaboly"), incomplete or partial metamorphosis ("hemimetaboly"), and complete metamorphosis ("holometaboly").
+All three categories of metamorphosis can be found in the diversity of insects, including no metamorphosis ("ametabolism"), incomplete or partial metamorphosis ("Hemimetabolism"), and complete metamorphosis ("holometabolism").
 While ametabolous insects show very little difference between larval and adult forms (also known as "direct development"), both hemimetabolous and holometabolous insects have significant morphological and behavioral differences between larval and adult forms, the most significant being the inclusion, in holometabolous organisms, of a pupal or resting stage between the larval and adult forms.

 Development and terminology

 Two types of metamorphosis are shown.
 In a complete (holometabolous) metamorphosis the insect passes through four distinct phases, which produce an adult that does not resemble the larva.
 In an incomplete (hemimetabolous) metamorphosis an insect does not go through a full transformation, but instead transitions from a nymph to an adult by molting its exoskeleton as it grows.

 In hemimetabolous insects, immature stages are called nymphs.
 Development proceeds in repeated stages of growth and ecdysis (moulting); these stages are called instars.
 The juvenile forms closely resemble adults, but are smaller and lack adult features such as wings and genitalia.
 The size and morphological differences between nymphs in different instars are small, often just differences in body proportions and the number of segments; in later instars, external wing buds form.
 The period from one molt to the next is called a stadium.

 In holometabolous insects, immature stages are called larvae and differ markedly from adults.
 Insects which undergo holometabolism pass through a larval stage, then enter an inactive state called pupa (called a "chrysalis" in butterfly species), and finally emerge as adults.